1st Commando Regiment (Australia): Recent operations

-The Regiment served in SOTG Rotations:- Eight, Nine, Eleven, Fourteen, Eighteen and Twenty.
-A Rotation ranged from about four to six, seven, and eight months.
-The Regiment was the sole SOCOMD combat unit in Rotation Eleven with no elements from the SASR or 2 Cdo Regt and were assigned Population Centric Operations.

 Customs and traditions

-The Sherwood Green Commando beret is worn as the primary form of head dress, formally recognising Commando qualification.
+In February 2025, the Special Warfare khaki beret became the primary headdress.
+Prior to this, the Sherwood Green Commando beret was worn as the primary headdress, formally recognising Commando qualification.
 The Army sought permission from the Royal Marines to wear the green beret which was provided on 27 July 1955 by the Commandant Royal Marines.
 The first green beret awarded in Australia was presented to Captain George Cardy of 1st Commando Company on 14 July 1956.

 The Director of Infantry advised that the Infantry Corps badge should not be worn and that the commandos should have their own badge.
 A regimental badge was created featuring a silver World War II-era fighting knife surmounted by a gold boomerang engraved with the regimental motto "Strike Swiftly".
 The motto was conceived by Major Mac Grant, the first commander of 1st Commando Company, from reading the book "Swiftly They Struck" and agreed to by Major Peter Seddon, his opposite number in the 2nd Commando Company.
 The badge was a combination of two proposals from a competition, one from Melbourne and one from Sydney, conceived by Grant with agreement from Seddon.
 Members wear a Garter Blue lanyard on the left shoulder of dress uniforms in common with the other combat units of SOCOMD.
 In 1991, distinctive black and green commando parachute wings were adopted and are now worn by all parachute qualified commandos.

 While there is no direct lineage to the 1st Battalion, AIF, other than in the 1st Commando Company's renaming to the 1st Battalion (Commando), the regiment retains the colours of the battalion's World War I colour patch – black over green – which are highlighted on the current 1 Cdo Regt flag.